ycoroneos/Floating-DSP/README.md

 from Stefan Kristiansson (https://github.com/skristiansson/i2s/tree/master/rtl/verilog).

 Also inside the DSP folder is our simulation library and simulation test set.
 We have created a hodge-podge of useful python utilities for signal processing and visualization.
-Speicifically interesting files are Convert.py, analyze.py, generate_signals.py, and simulate.py
+Specifically interesting files are Convert.py, analyze.py, generate_signals.py, and simulate.py

 ## How to Run / Verify
 Fortunately, our testing framework is entirely scripted and automatic.
 Unfortunately, you must have Vivado 2017.1 or newer installed.

 Step 1.
-Get Vivado 2017.1 or newer from Xilinx
+Install Vivado 2017.1 or newer from Xilinx.
+Older versions might work but no guarantees.

 Step 2.
 Navigate to the DSP/simulation folder